Oregon Dog Bite Laws

-An Oregon dog owner's liability for bites and other injuries, state deadlines for filing a dog bite lawsuit in court, and more.
+A dog owner's liability for bites and other injuries in Oregon, the deadline for filing a dog-bite lawsuit in state court, and more.

-Oregon law establishes a dog owner's "strict liability" for "economic damages" resulting from any injury caused by a dog—not just a bite.
-"Strict liability" means the owner is automatically liable, and cannot escape fault for injuries by claiming lack of knowledge that the dog might cause harm, or that all reasonable precautions were taken to prevent the injury.
+Oregon law establishes a dog owner's strict liability for economic damages resulting from any injury caused by a dog—not just a bite.
+"Strict liability" means owners are automatically liable.
+They can't escape responsibility by claiming they didn't know their dog might be dangerous, or by arguing that they took all reasonable precautions to protect people from the animal.

 • "the plaintiff need not prove that the owner of the dog could foresee that the dog would cause the injury," and